-Once your FAFSA data is received, you may be required to submit additional information to the Reynolds Office of Financial Aid.
-One third of all federal aid applicants are randomly selected for a process called "verification."
+Once Reynolds receives your FAFSA, you may be required to submit additional information to the Reynolds Office of Financial Aid.
 Please check your To Do List in SIS to see if any additional documentation is needed to complete the processing of your financial aid application.

 *Optional Special Circumstances

 Step 5 - Award Notification & Additional Applications